Baldwin Water Treatment Plant

 Baldwin underwent $195.5 million in major renovations as part of the Plant Enhancement Program.
-Some of the key upgrades included rehabilitating the filter system, building a new chemical system, renovating the residual system and the administration building, rehabilitating Kirtland raw water pump station, installation of a computer control system that automated the pump stations, the installation of two new Second High Service pumps at Fairmount, the replacement of two 55 MGD pumps at Kirtland with a 10 and 20 MGD pump to allow a wider range of pump flows, and the addition of a de-chlorination system to treat water from the finished water reservoir underdrains.
+Some of the key upgrades include: rehabilitating the filter system, building a new chemical system, renovating the residual system and the administration building, rehabilitating the Kirtland raw water pump station, installation of a computer control system that automated the pump stations, the installation of two new Second High Service pumps at Fairmount, the replacement of two pumps at Kirtland, and the addition of a de-chlorination system to treat water from the finished water reservoir underdrains.